C4ptainCrunch/thesis/source/index.rst

 How to compare more than two agents
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As described above, transitivity can not be proved in all cases so we can not use a sorting algorithm to order our agents.
-We thus have to resort to a full tournament where the relation :math:`\succ` is eveluated between every pair of agent.
+We thus have to resort to a full tournament where the relation :math:`\succ` is evaluated between every pair of agent.

 We have 6 algorithms, each with some continuous or discrete parameters.
 Even if we restrict every parameter to a small finite set of values (let's say 100), we would still have 600 agents to compare.
 This would in turn make a tournament of size :math:`600^2` where each evaluation of the relation requires 50 matches.
 This method would thus require :math:`600^2 * 50 = 18\,000\,000` matches.
 Playing such a big number of matches is hardly feasible so we will resort to a more frugal approach.

 The approach that we take is to first select, for each algorithm, the parameters that result in the best agent (a champion).
 This will in turn reduce the number of agents playing in the tournament to 6 and the number of matches to play to :math:`6^2 * 50 = 180`, a much more reasonable number.
 While this approach reduces drastically the amount of computations needed, it might not be perfect.
-We have no guarantee that the champion whithin a family (all agents derived from a single algorithm) is also the best family member against agents from other families.
+We have no guarantee that the champion within a family (all agents derived from a single algorithm) is also the best family member against agents from other families.
 This is a known limitation and verifying this assumption is outside of the scope of this work.

 Champion selection